Casteism or Jatiwad is a practice in which a sense of superiority towards own caste prevails and members of other castes are seen with hatred.

-- Caste conflicts between higher and lower castes or conflicts between dominant caste in various states like – Madhya Pradesh, UP and Bihar.
+- Caste conflicts between higher and lower castes or conflicts between dominant castes in various states like – Madhya Pradesh, UP, and Bihar.

-We know people from different caste live together in a society.
-It is a fact that there could be a probability of developing a sense of superiority in a particular group or class of people in lack of proper ethical sensibility.
+We know people from different castes live together in a society.
+It is a fact that there could be a probability of developing a sense of superiority in a particular group or class of people with a lack of proper ethical sensibility.

 Self-centric people often tend to rely on unfair things and try to create dominance over another class or group of people so that a fake impression is created in society.

-People belonging to minority caste are then exploited or oppressed by these self-treated superior classes.
+People belonging to minority castes are then exploited or oppressed by these self-treated superior classes.
 This exploitation gives birth to discrimination and social prejudice which is often referred to as casteism.

 - Sense of Caste Prestige